 CU travelers are also encouraged to utilize ISOS Membership Services (enter CU’s Membership No. 11BCAS000006 to log in) as an additional resource.
 To receive updated notifications dependent on your travel destination, download the ISOS mobile app.
 Note: All travel booked through Concur/CBT is automatically registered with ISOS.

 Invoices for purchased items are submitted by the supplier directly to PSC Payable Services.
 (If the supplier sends the invoice to the ordering department, the department must forward it to Payable Services.)

 The goal of Payable Services-Accounts Payable (AP) is to audit and process all invoices in a timely manner and in compliance with applicable rules and regulations.
-AP staff reviews and processes invoices according to the Payables Staff List.
+Contact PSC@cu.edu for Payables assistance.

 How does Accounts Payable work?